 Downturns can be amplified if banks and other financial market participants are unable to perform their tasks.
 It is therefore important that they are resilient to losses and financial stress.
 To ensure this, banks must meet strict regulatory requirements during upturns.

 The countercyclical capital buffer is a macroprudential instrument that contributes to building bank capital during upturns.
 During downturns, the buffer rate can be reduced.
 This can prevent banks from amplifying a downturn by over-tightening their lending to comply with capital requirements.

 Banks face a number of other capital requirements, including the systemic risk buffer.
 The current level of the buffer reflects structural vulnerabilities in the Norwegian economy.
 Banks’ substantial exposure to commercial real estate is an example of such a vulnerability.
 If problems at an individual bank can have substantial negative consequences for the financial system and the real economy, the bank is considered systemically important and will be subject to additional capital requirements (buffer for systemically important financial institutions).

 Liquidity requirements and stable funding requirements are also among the instruments employed to reduce banking system vulnerability.
 Here is an overview of macroprudential measures in addition to the countercyclical capital buffer.

 Banks should build a capital buffer when financial imbalances build up.
 This reserve is called a countercyclical capital buffer.
-The buffer rate is set by the Ministry of Finance each quarter, with Norges Bank in an advisory capacity.
+The buffer rate is set by Norges Bank each quarter.